osmbe/cyclofix-website/content/docs/about-osm.md

 draft: false
 ---

 To maximize the re-usability of the data Cyclofix collects, we decided to use [OpenStreetMap](https://welcome.openstreetmap.org/) (OSM).
 But why?
 How does OSM help us with that?
 You could say OSM is "the Wikipedia of maps".
 Anyone can improve our data.
-Anyone can re-use it - not through any official API, but through a whoile ecosystem of tools and services that make the data available for a huge range of usecases.
+Anyone can re-use it - not necessarily through any official API, but through a whole ecosystem of tools and services that make the data available for a huge range of usecases.

 We collected some resources that delve deeper into this topic: